 Augustinus Bader The Body Cream, £130

 Professor Augustinus Bader’s skincare gained a cult following in just one year due to its revolutionary anti-ageing properties.
-Now the biomedical scientist has added a body cream to his repertoire, and true to form it’s glorious.
-(You’d want it to be, that that price.)
+Now the biomedical scientist has added a luxury body cream to his repertoire, and true to form it’s glorious.
+(You’d want it to be, at that price.)
 Using stem-cell technology, amino acids and high-grade vitamins, it firms, plumps and nourishes.

 Ren Moroccan Rose Otto Firming Crème Riche, £37